dxjg/FMindex_updater/README.md

 Those files accept either a single string on the command line, or a string, a single characterto insert, and the index to insert

+# References

+[1] Gerlach, Wolfgang.
+"Dynamic FM-Index for a collection of texts with application to space-efficient construction of the compressed suffix array."
+Master's thesis, Universität Bielefeld, Germany (2007).

+[2] Chan, Ho-Leung, et al. "Compressed indexes for dynamic text collections."
+ACM Transactions on Algorithms (TALG) 3.2 (2007): 21.